gmprojects-ctrl/miscellaneous/README.md

 # Miscellaneous
 Code that I've written for fun and are not part of any wider projects.

+Most code are abandonware, not functional.
+Some are functional but are _too small_ to be fully fledged projects.

+Evethough mostly abandoned, the code written in this repo could be used in later projects.

 I've organised everything based on language rather than anything else.
+**However note that this list is not exhaustive, and this repo is mainly code scrapbook that I add things that I can't work on anymore**
 ## List of Things

 ## ASM